neilhewitt/NanoMessenger/README.md

 Normally, this message will be sent immediately.
 If the connection is down, it will sit in the queue.
 If you add messages at a faster rate than the Messenger can send them, then the queue size will grow and messages will be sent one at a time in a strictly first-in, first-out order.

-The character sequence "$$" is an escape sequence for messages indicating (when placed at the start of the message) that this is a private system message.
-If you include this sequence in your message it will be escaped for transmission and then un-escaped at the other end.

-Each message has the sequence "$$ENDS" appended to it prior to transmission; this is used as an end-of-message token.
-It is removed from the received message.

 The QueueMessage() method returns a Message object which is a reference to the object placed on the queue and includes the message text, a timestamp, and a GUID which uniquely identifies this message.
 If you need to track message delivery you will need to keep hold of this ID.

 #### Receiving messages

 To receive incoming messages, you should bind to the OnReceiveMessage event.
-This will supply the Message object for the message which includes its ID and timestamp (so you could measure delivery latency if you needed to).
+The event handler will supply the Message object for the message which includes its ID and timestamp (so you could measure delivery latency if you needed to).

 Remember that messages can be sent in both directions (receiver to transmitter and transmitter to receiver), and so both ends can receive messages.
 Generally, message transmission for your application will be transmitter -> receiver (hence the names) but for your application it may well be necessary to send messages back to the transmitter and there is no difference in how this is done.